 "I got involved as an artist because artists have always been connected to nature," said Max.
 "I had always featured our skies, stars, sunburst, waves, planets and Earth in my cosmic art of the '60s.
 Nature was always an inspiration to me and always left me awestruck."

-Max truly believes that since the 1970s, people have become more actively more involved in saving our planet and that things are better than they used to be.
+Max says he truly believes that since the 1970s, people have become more actively involved in saving our planet and that things are better than they used to be.

 "I think awareness has increased incredibly.
 Earth Day is celebrated in so many countries now.
 Most U.S. cities and towns have recycling programs, and things are repurposed amazingly for new needs ...
 Cars are much cleaner now, buildings are built and run more energy efficient now as well as household appliances.
 A lot of progress has been made."